himanshu4321/bowling/README.md

 # Super Bowling game by Himanshu
-A bowling game written for Node.js in Javascrip.
+A bowling game written for Node.js in Javascript.

 Todo:
  Add one extra "frame" at the end which summarizes the whole game